This page is updated prior to all primary and general elections. The next update will take place in 2024.

 To be eligible to register, you must be:

 At least 16 years old.
-(Note: If you will not be 18 years old on November 8, 2022, you can register, but you will not be able to vote in this year's gubernatorial general election.)
+(Note: If you will not be 18 years old on or before November 5, 2024, you can register, but you will not be able to vote in this year's presidential general election.)

 You are ineligible to register if: